-Leslie M. Sammis is a criminal defense attorney at Sammis Law Firm in Tampa, FL.
+Leslie M. Sammis is an attorney at Sammis Law Firm in Tampa, FL.
 Her practice is limited to criminal and DUI defense, quasi-criminal administrative hearings, and civil asset forfeiture.

 Gaining valuable insight into the criminal justice process, Ms. Sammis completed internships with the State Attorney’s Office prosecuting felony offenses, the United States Attorney’s Office in Tampa assisting federal prosecutors, and a federal judicial internship with the Honorable Henry Lee Adams, Jr., United States District Judge, for the Middle District of Florida, Tampa Division.

 Her passion for trial advocacy led her to the Public Defender’s Office for the Fourth Judicial Circuit of Florida where she gained valuable jury trial experience while representing individuals in misdemeanor, juvenile, and felony divisions.
 After two years as an Assistant Public Defender, Leslie Sammis entered private practice.

 In 2008, she and her husband founded the Sammis Law Firm, P.A.
 Over the past ten years, the firm has grown to four attorneys who each focus on criminal and DUI defense.
 Staff members include three paralegals and an intake coordinator.